xd2287/transformers/docs/source/en/model_doc/deformable_detr.md

 This model was contributed by [nielsr](https://huggingface.co/nielsr).
 The original code can be found [here](https://github.com/fundamentalvision/Deformable-DETR).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [deformable_detr](https://huggingface.co/models?other=deformable_detr)

 ## Resources

 A list of official Hugging Face and community (indicated by 🌎) resources to help you get started with Deformable DETR.